naotoo1/MD/README.md

 ## Non-Prototype-based

-A deep convolutional neural network model built on transfer learning with ```InceptionResNetV2``` architecture with some custom adjustments was used to train the malaria data for the parasite and uninfected class with a validation test accuracy of 96.26%
+A deep convolutional neural network model built on transfer learning with ```InceptionResNetV2``` architecture with some custom adjustments was used to train the malaria cell image data for the parasite and uninfected class.

-## How to use